Jersey City. N.J. — Acer unveiled at least 20 new computer models to the press last night, spanning the Acer, Gateway and eMachines brands.

-The Timelines' batteries boast lower voltage components which were arranged on the motherboard to offer 40 percent more battery life than typical laptops, said Jim Wong, head of Acer's IT business group.
-The laptops also use Intel Core 2 Duo ultra-low-voltage chips and Intel's display-power-saving technology support.
+The Timelines’ batteries boast lower voltage components which were arranged on the motherboard to offer 40 percent more battery life than typical laptops, Jim Wong, head of Acer's IT business group.
+The laptops also use Intel Core 2 Duo ultra low-voltage chips and Intel’s display power saving technology support.

-Incorporated into the Timelines models is a cooling technology, also developed with Intel, called a laminar wall jet, which adds louvers to inlet vents that transfer cooling airflow along the bottom of the notebook chassis.
+Also incorporated into the Timelines models is a cooling technology also developed with Intel called a laminar wall jet, which adds louvers to inlet vents that transfer cooling airflow along the bottom of the notebook chassis.
 The net result is that the Timelines run up to 40 degrees cooler than standard notebooks, according to Wong.

 Entry-level prices will start at $600 to $800, Lanci said.

 Also on display was Acer’s new 24-inch Aspire Z5600 all-in-one touch-screen PC optimized for Microsoft’s forthcoming Windows 7.

 All the Z5600’s hardware is in the rear of the LCD display, resulting in a very thin form factor.
 It incorporates a built-in Web cam, TV tuner and Blu-ray drive.

 Acer said the PC will have “the latest generation of Intel processors and spacious HDD capacity of up to 2TB.
 The latest generation of MXM graphic processors ensures optimum multimedia performance.”